solyarisoftware/PERE/README.md

 ## A Ruby-Sinatra SSE Pub/Sub framework (a solution)

 - Just HTTP!
-The basic idea is to implement pub/sub using *Server-Sent Events* aka EventSource aka [SSE](http://www.w3.org/TR/eventsource/) HTML5 technology: just **HTTP streaming**.
+The basic idea is to implement pub/sub using *Server-Sent Events* aka EventSource aka [SSE](http://www.w3.org/TR/eventsource/) HTML5 technology: just HTTP streaming.

 SSE pros:
   - it's just HTTP
   - it's a HTML5 standard

 SEE cons:
   - it's simplex (on-way down-streaming from a server to clients), instead Websockets are full duplex. nevertheless in the scenario of the problem, webhooks (HTTP POST from each client to the server) could be used for the up-stream communication.
 See the sketch:

 ```